German stocks - Factors to watch on May 2

 DIARIES

-REUTERS TOP NEWS ($1 = 0.7580 euros) (Reporting by Maria Sheahan, Marilyn Gerlach, Jonathan Gould and Christoph Steitz)
+REUTERS TOP NEWS ($1 = 0.7212 Euros) (Reporting by Kirsti Knolle, Maria Sheahan and Christoph Steitz)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)